FabienTregan/blink_bluepill_rust/README.md

  ```
 The reason is that we compile for a microcontroller, hence want to get ride of the many things that comes in Rust standard lib.
 I edited my frist code which started with the `#![no_std]` attribute which tells the Rust compiler not to use this library.
 Of course you can not use `std::ptr::read_volatile` then because it is in the standard library (that's what the `std` stands for : standard).

-I went to the Rust Embedded IRC channel to discuss this issue, it appeared the standard library does not exist for Cortex-M. The standard library wraps and adds functionnalities on the Core library and these additions are not wanted (because of limited ressource) or even possible (because they deal with coordinating with the operating system which is not present when you code for small MCUs).
+I went to the Rust Embedded IRC channel to discuss this issue, it appeared the standard library does not exist for Cortex-M. The standard library wraps and adds functionnalities on the Core library and these additions are not wanted (because of limited ressource) or even possible ("jamesmunns: The Standard Library has all sorts of dependencies on things like filesystems, networking concepts, heap allocations, etc.").
 Fortunately, `std::ptr::read_volatile` is just a proxy for `core::ptr::read_volatile`, so we can use the Core Library instead.
 (This hade already been reported to the ERB team, but was dormant.
 Someone on the IRC channel made a pull request five minutes after I told them about my problem so you may not see it when you read the ERB.)

 So, now we have something that should work:
 ```rust